faultypointer/passst-size/content/x86_64-assembly-part-1.md

 - Zero Flag: set if the result is zero, cleared otherwise
 - Signed Flag: equal to the MSB of result

-The condition jump instruction uses those flags to jump to speficied location based on some condition.
+The condition jump instruction uses those flags to jump to specified location based on some condition.
-There are different kinds of conditional jumps and they are ofter used with `cmp` to jump to an instruction in some location based on the ordering of two values.
+There are different kinds of conditional jumps and they are often used with `cmp` to jump to an instruction in some location based on the ordering of two values.
 For example, `JE`: jump if zero flag is equal to zero. (so when used after `cmp` if two operands were equal) You can check out all the conditional jump instructions [here](https://www.felixcloutier.com/x86/jcc).